SyncToday/synctoday2015/source/install-sync-today/index.md

 * `WinnerLog` logger - how the synchronization winner entity looks like
 * `_data_before` and `_data_after` loggers - to store the content of adapter-specific data tables before and after the synchronization

+When Sync.Today is installed go on with the [Configuration](/configure-sync-today/index.html).